- Aid agency finds more than one-third of children are scared all the time or every day

 – END –

-Copies of the report, accompanying case studies, photos, footage, infographics or interviews with spokespeople in Goma are available from World Vision on request, or can be downloaded using the link at right.
+Copies of the report, accompanying case studies, photos, footage, infographics or interviews with spokespeople in Goma are available from World Vision on request.

 About World Vision: